first pic: close up of original, second pic: color noise removed with bilateral filter, third pic: close up of final image

 - Go back to the blurred layer.
 Changing the layer mode back to normal will give you the original image.
 Deleting this layer will give you a sharpened version of the original image.

-This link explains how to manipulate the USM process to sharpen on specific layers, and to mask out everything but the edges when sharpening.
+explains how to manipulate the USM process to sharpen on specific layers, and to mask out everything but the edges when sharpening.

 High Pass Filter